 Gale was raised in a small blue collar town in southwestern Virginia.
 She understands the value of hard work and the opportunities that come from education.
 Her mother worked swing shift in a local textile mill from high school graduation to retirement.
 Gale attended local public schools, played flute in the high school band, worked for minimum wage at the local public library and volunteered as a Candy Striper at her hometown community hospital.

 Gale worked her way through college, obtaining her initial nursing diploma from Virginia Baptist Hospital followed by an undergraduate degree in Nursing from ECU and a Master’s degree in Nursing from UNC-Chapel Hill.
-She has been a Nurse Practitioner for over 25 years and is Chief Health Officer at SAS Institute.
-In this role she oversees a staff of 58 who provide primary care to 13,000 SAS employees and their family members at the Cary global HQ.
+She has been a Nurse Practitioner since 1987 and is Chief Health Officer at SAS Institute.
+In her role at SAS she leads a staff of 58 who provide free primary care to 14,000+ SAS employees and their family members at the Cary global HQ.

-A leader in her profession, Gale has served as the president of the North Carolina Nurses Association, Chair of the North Carolina Center for Nursing, and a two term member of the NC Board of Nursing.
-As a way of giving back to the profession she loves she is an unpaid adjunct faculty member at Duke, UNC-Chapel Hill, and ECU.
+As a leader in her profession, Gale was past president of the North Carolina Nurses Association, past chair of the North Carolina Center for Nursing, and a two term member of the NC Board of Nursing.
+As a way of giving back to the profession she loves she is an unpaid adjunct faculty member at Duke, UNC-Chapel Hill, and East Carolina University.

-Prior to her 2014 election to the NC House, Gale served on the Legislative Study Commission on Access to Health Insurance, the Blue Ribbon Task Force on the State Health Plan for Teachers and State Employee and the Board of the Triangle Chapter of the American Lung Association.
+Prior to her 2014 election to the NC House, Gale served on the Legislative Study Commission on Access to Health Insurance and the Blue Ribbon Task Force on the State Health Plan for Teachers and State Employee.
+She was also a board member of the Triangle Chapter of the American Lung Association.
 She currently serves on the State Health Coordinating Council, the Taylor Family YMCA Advisory Board and the NC Diabetes Advisory Council.

-Gale and her husband Kevin live in Cary.
-They have two sons who attend Appalachian State.
+Gale, her husband and their two sons live in Cary.
 They are members of St. Michael’s Episcopal Church.

 Gale has a solid track record of service in business, government, her profession, and her community.